WillMatthews/party-css/README.md

 # party-css
-CSS to party-parrot-ify your frontend.
-Use wisely.
+I love party parrots.
+My boss regrettably does not.
+I made this to try to convert him over to liking them, by partifying the frontend of the product I work on (it didn't work, somehow he hates party parrots even more).

-On a basal level, this repo has a `🦜` css class which will make whatever html element its applied to 'party-ified'.
+On a basal level, this repo has a `🦜` css class which will make whatever html element its applied to 'partified'.
+It makes HTML elements bob in an oval and change rainbow colours.
+Neat!

-The implementation is pretty simple.
+The implementation is very simple.
 It's fundamentally just two animations, a `party` and a `tint`.

 ```css
 .🦜 {